ironjs/iron/README.md

 # Documentation

 Iron is a modern JavaScript framework.
 ES Modules are favored over CommonJS.
-There is ongoing work to decide on how this package will be distributed and included in your application.
-In the meantime, you can use JSDeliver to import Iron into your app.

 ## Installation